 BY-LAW NO. 13A - WORK BERTHS

 The work berths are located on the northern arm of the northern marina (see PAC Marina map below).
 These berths provide Members with access to power and water for carrying out maintenance on their vessels.
-Each work berth must first booked by the Member to gain access.
+Each work berth must first be booked by the Member to gain access.
 Booking of a work berth is made through the ‘PAC Booking System’ which can be found on the Club’s website.
 Either berth can only be booked for a maximum of two (2) days at any one time.
 The work berth day is from 7:00 am and 5:00 pm.

 Members who need to leave vessel while on work berth must ensure this is not an inconvenience and advise or check with other work berth vessel member.
 If no other member on work berth contact details and time of return can be left with slip user on the day.